Contributing Code

 Quick introduction

-If you want to get acquainted with the code, you are encouraged to download the code and start playing with it yourself.
-The best code additions are usually from players that want to fix some issue that would enhance their gameplay, so if you find something that you want to add or fix, then please try adding that to the code.
+If you want to get acquainted with the code, you are encouraged to download it and play with it yourself.
+The best code additions usually come from players who want to fix an issue that would enhance their gameplay, so if you find something you want to add or fix, please try adding it to the code.

-If you want other inspirations to things that need to be done in the code, see the issue tracker list, or try one of the following:
+If you want other inspirations for things that need to be done in the code, see the issue tracker list, or try one of the following:

 Guidelines